DynamicsAndNeuralSystems/Time-reversibility/README.md

-# A data-driven approach to identifying statistical indicators of temporal asymmetry
+# Identifying statistical indicators of temporal asymmetry using a data-driven approach
-This repository contains all code needed to reproduce analyses presented in our preprint "**A data-driven approach to identifying statistical indicators of temporal asymmetry**".
+This repository contains all code needed to reproduce analyses presented in our preprint "**Identifying statistical indicators of temporal asymmetry using a data-driven approach**".
 Time series and pre-processesd data are openly available (**zenodo**).
 The repository also contains code for generating data and running the analysis from scratch.